eddyerburgh/jest-serializer-vue/README.md

 Setting              | Default           | Description
 :--                  | :--               | :--
-removeDataTest       | `true`            | Removes `data-test="whatever"` from your snapshots if true.
+removeComments       | `false`           | Removes all HTML comments from your snapshots.
+This is false be default, as sometimes these comments can infer important information about how your DOM was rendered.
+However, this is mostly just personal preference. removeDataTest       | `true`            | Removes `data-test="whatever"` from your snapshots if true.
 To also remove these from your production builds, [see here](https://forum.vuejs.org/t/how-to-remove-attributes-from-tags-inside-vue-components/24138). removeDataTestid     | `true`            | Removes `data-testid="whatever"` from your snapshots if true. removeDataTestId     | `true`            | Removes `data-test-id="whatever"` from your snapshots if true.